blender/blender/po/README.txt

 If there's no message in .po file you want to translate, probably .po file should be updated.
 Use the following steps for this:
-- With newly compiled blender run `blender --background --python update_msg.py` to update messages.txt file (this file contains strings collected automatically from RNA system and python UI scripts)
+- With newly compiled blender run:
+  `blender --background --factory-startup --python update_msg.py` to update messages.txt file (this file contains strings collected automatically from RNA system and python UI scripts)
 - Run update_pot.py script which will update blender.pot file.
 This file contains all strings which should be transated.
 - Run update_po.py script to merge all .po files with blender.pot (so all .po files